tnsqkyy/hackbook/tooling/recon/exiftool/README.md

 # ExifTool

-**ExifTool** is a powerful command-line utility for reading, writing, and editing metadata (EXIF, IPTC, XMP, etc.) in a wide variety of file types.
-It is an essential tool for OSINT investigations, allowing you to extract hidden data from images, documents, and other files.
+**ExifTool** is a command-line tool for reading hidden information (metadata) inside files.
+Think of it like a detective's magnifying glass for digital files.
+It's a key tool for OSINT (Open-Source Intelligence) because it can pull out secret data from images, documents, and more.

-This guide covers the basic workflow for using ExifTool to analyze a file for hidden intelligence.
+This guide shows you how to use ExifTool to find hidden clues in a file.

 ---

-## 📌 Overview
+## 📌 What's it for?

-ExifTool is used for:
+ExifTool can help you:

-*   **Reading Metadata:** Viewing all metadata tags embedded in a file.
+*   **Read Metadata:** See all the hidden info stored in a file.
-*   **Extracting Specific Information:** Filtering for specific data points like GPS coordinates, camera models, or software versions.
+*   **Find Specific Clues:** Look for things like GPS location, camera type, or the software used to create the file.
-*   **Analyzing File History:** Finding timestamps, author information, and copyright notices.
+*   **Check File History:** Find out who made the file and when.
-*   **Revealing Hidden Data:** Uncovering comments or other user-added information.
+*   **Find Hidden Comments:** Uncover secret notes the creator might have left inside.

 ---